Current Diets¶

 Where:

-unit: Weight convention specific to the food groupg/day (fresh wt): Fresh/cooked “as consumed” weight for most foodsg/day (milk equiv): Total milk equivalents for dairy
+unit: Weight convention specific to the food groupg/day (fresh wt): Fresh/cooked “as consumed” weight for most foodsg/day (milk equiv): Total milk equivalents for dairyg/day (refined sugar eq): Refined sugar equivalent for the sugar food group

 item: Food group namecountry: ISO 3166-1 alpha-3 country codeage: Age group using GBD-compatible naming0-1 years: Infants under 1 year1-2 years: Toddlers 1-2 years2-5 years: Early childhood 2-5 years6-10 years: Middle childhood 6-10 years11-74 years: Adults 11-74 years75+ years: Elderly 75+ yearsAll ages: Population-weighted average across all age groups